 Maxim Group Releases a Buy Rating on Pluristem (PSTI)

-In a report released today, Jason McCarthy from Maxim Group assigned a Buy rating to Pluristem (PSTI), with a price target of $8.00.
-The company’s shares closed last Wednesday at $4.48.
+Maxim Group analyst Jason McCarthy assigned a Buy rating to Pluristem (PSTI) today and set a price target of $12.00.
+The company’s shares closed last Tuesday at $7.25.

-According to TipRanks.com, McCarthy ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -16.7% and a 25.2% success rate.
+According to TipRanks.com, McCarthy is ranked 0 out of 5 stars with an average return of -11.4% and a 29.7% success rate.
 McCarthy covers the Healthcare sector, focusing on stocks such as SELLAS Life Sciences Group, Actinium Pharmaceuticals, and Inovio Pharmaceuticals.

-Currently, the analyst consensus on Pluristem is a Moderate Buy with an average price target of $11.75, which is a 190.1% upside from current levels.
-In a report released yesterday, H.C.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Pluristem with a $11.75 average price target, representing a 40.0% upside.
+In a report issued on April 7, H.C.
 Wainwright also maintained a Buy rating on the stock with a $15.50 price target.

 See today’s analyst top recommended stocks >>